seanpray/tch-rs/README.md

 On linux platforms, the build script will look for a system-wide libtorch library in `/usr/lib/libtorch.so`.

+### Merged PRs in this fork
+- 952: load/save optimizer state values for checkpointing
+- 958: pub flat weights on LSTM/GRU
+- 902: Xavier Init

 ### Python PyTorch Install

 If the `LIBTORCH_USE_PYTORCH` environment variable is set, the active python